 Glenn: Fantastic!
 Well now withstanding a little challenge I had yesterday but we won’t get into that right now.
 Randy tell our audience a little bit about who you are and what you do?

 Randy: Sure.
-So, my is Randy Ksar and I work at a company called Voce communications which is a product developing company and we are PR firm.
-I focus on the digital and social side where we work a lot with clients on their social strategy, their employee advocacy plans and our reach as well as personal brand training.
+So, my is Randy Ksar and I work at a company called Voce communications which is a product developing company and we are a PR firm.
+I focus on the digital and social side where we work a lot with clients on their social strategy, their employee advocacy plans, and our reach as well as personal brand training.
 So, we are doing a gallon of things.
 My background has been in digital and social since the mid-90s.

 Glenn: Oh awesome.
 So, what was it that first told you that social was going to be big for business?

-Glenn: Yeah and you know it is interesting because the evolution of social has been you know we need to have a company profile, we need to do this and now where we are at, I think you are doing a lot of work with your clients around this.
+Glenn: Yeah and you know it is interesting because the evolution of society has been you know we need to have a company profile, we need to do this and now where we are at, I think you are doing a lot of work with your clients around this.
 Their employees now are starting to become not only socially active which they may or may not have been in the past, but active on behalf of the company.

 Glenn: Exactly, I remember those days.

 Randy: Yeah and the reality is that people are already talking.
-Whether they were online, whether they are in person, I mean it was just a matter of fact and so over the years people have learned that the culture of trust within the company is something that employees actually strive to look forward in the company when they look for a job and once that culture is printed from executive levels down, you start seeing that employees feel comfortable and they feel like their parts are bigger than just a normal day job.
+Whether they were online, whether they are in person, I mean it was just a matter of fact and so over the years, people have learned that the culture of trust within the company is something that employees actually strive to look forward to in the company when they look for a job and once that culture is printed from executive levels down, you start seeing that employees feel comfortable and they feel like their parts are bigger than just a normal day job.
 So, that’s what we have been seeing over the years and how we have been helping train executives, all the way to developers, whatever it might be.

 Glenn: I think it is pretty interesting at least from our side, what we see is a big impact for the employees is they start to generate a following on to themselves and they become more influential themselves.
 Even while they are doing this on behalf of the company.
 So, there is a really a win-win there.
-When you are working with your clients, what are those kinds of things that your kind of need to get your employees to either understand or do in the beginning just even before they become part of the crew that you are talking about.
+When you are working with your clients, what are those kinds of things that your kind of need to get your employees to either understand or do in the beginning just even before they become part of the crew that you are talking about?

 Glenn: So, when you go to a client and you are dealing with a client let’s say a hundred and thousands of employees, how do you have the conversation you just had with me?

 Randy: Yeah and I think that’s the key thing.
 You as an employee don’t want to feel like you are being handled by the social media manager or the marketing person.
-You want to be known for strength card that’s authentic, as you as an individual that you believe in.
+You want to be known for a strength card that’s authentic, as you as an individual that you believe in.
 So, you are not hitting the retweet button.